oe-andreas/02516/README.md

 - A visualization of an image (test) with boxes on top?
 - Loss history for classification and regression
 - Consider making a flow chart of everything that goes on at test time (images goes into SS -> bboxes...
 Each bbox goes through Network... boxes are adjusted according to bbox regression...
 NMS... etc)

+Schematic:
+- Introduktion
+	- VERY short
+	- Dataset (maybe image with the different steps)

+- Arkitektur (figur)
+	- Proposal Generation
+	- EfficientNet m. to heads, t_vals

+- Proposal generation
+	- plot of recall/mabo (think about reordering proposals)
+	- Show some examples of proposals

+- Training approach
+	- Class balance dataloader
+	- Loss choice (lambda)
+	+ Infobox on training: Loss, optimizer, epochs (in plot), stratification…

+- Results
+	- Train/validation loss history.
+Maybe have for regression, classification, but definitely have sum.
+Include also classification accuracy
+	- AP history or final AP table
+	- All positive detections in an example image (maybe before and after NMS)
+    - Afterwards, show same results on test data (maybe not even needed for validation)

+Should we have?
+	- Data Augmentation (part of ‘story’, if necessary)
+	- Example of generated/selected proposals?
+	- Loss history, AP history…
+	- Confusion matrix on validation set (pure classification)
+	- Confusion matrix on validation set or test set (including proposal generation, NMS).
+Show AP

 ## Questions
 - What recall/MABO is acceptable?